Ramachandra-2k96/VoxVid/README.md

 - Deploy to Vercel, Netlify, or similar platform
 - Update `NEXT_PUBLIC_API_URL` to your production API URL

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit changes: `git commit -am 'Add feature'`
-4. Push to branch: `git push origin feature-name`
-5. Submit a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Troubleshooting

 ### Common Issues